 Another potential downside of fiberglass shingles is that they do not offer much protection from fire or high winds.
 Although they typically come with a fire rating of Class A, non-combustible materials such as slate or clay tiles offer better protection in case of a fire.
 Similarly, fiberglass shingles do not hold up well in extreme weather conditions like hurricanes or tornado activity, so homeowners in areas prone to these types of events may want to opt for another type of roofing material instead.

-Still another disadvantage of fiberglass shingles is that over time they can become more susceptible to algae growth and UV rays, making it necessary for homeowners to conduct regular maintenance on their roofs to maintain their integrity and appearance.
+Another disadvantage of fiberglass shingles is that over time they can become more susceptible to algae growth and UV rays, making it necessary for homeowners to conduct regular maintenance on their roofs to maintain their integrity and appearance.
 In addition, while fiberglass shingles generally have a longer lifespan than organic-based materials such as asphalt shingles, they tend to degrade faster when exposed to harsh weather conditions or airborne pollutants.

 Ultimately, although there are some drawbacks associated with using fiberglass-based roof coverings, it is still a viable option for those looking for an affordable and long-lasting roof solution.
 However, before making any decisions regarding roof replacement or repairs individuals must consult with experienced contractors who understand the pros and cons of various types of roof coverings so that the best possible decision can be made for their home and budget.